Course dates: 9 - 13 April 2018

-This short course is being run by the School's Centre for Global Non-Communicable Diseases.
+This short course is being run by the School's Centre for Global Chronic Conditions.

 Who should attend?

-Healthcare and public health professionals to policymakers from a range of sectors who are interested in studying and combating NCDs from an interdisciplinary perspective.
-The course will have a Global focus, with experts and examples from a range of settings outside of the UK.
+Healthcare and public health professionals to policymakers from a range of sectors who are interested in studying and working on NCDs from an interdisciplinary perspective.
+The course will have a Global focus, with experts and examples from a range of settings.
 Participants should have a basic understanding of statistics and epidemiological study designs and a good command of English.

-This fee covers participation in the course, materials, refreshments, lunch on day one and one evening meal but does not cover travel costs, accommodation or other meals.
-Fees must be paid in full by the deadline stated on the invoice.
-Applicants must pay the full course fee, or provide a letter guaranteeing funding from their sponsor in order to secure their place on the course.
+This fee covers participation in the course, materials, lunch on day one and one mid-week drink buffet.
+The fee does not cover travel costs, accommodation or other meals.
+Fees must be paid in full by the deadline stated on the invoice to secure a place on the course.

 Aims & Objectives